 - Symptoms typically occur in adolescents and young adults and last for 2–4 weeks.

 - Pharyngitis and/or tonsillitis (reddened, enlarged tonsils covered in pus), palatal petechiae

 - Bilateral cervical lymphadenopathy (especially posterior) that may become generalized and can, in severe cases, lead to airway obstruction

 - Possibly hepatomegaly and jaundice

-- Maculopapular rash; (similar to measles): caused by the infection itself in about 5% of cases, but is generally associated with the administration of aminopenicillin (e.g., ampicillin or amoxicillin)
+- Maculopapular rash; (similar to measles): The rash is caused by the infection itself in about 5% of cases but is most commonly associated with the administration of aminopenicillin (e.g., ampicillin, amoxicillin)

 Clinical suspicion of IM is confirmed via antibody testing.